-1. Dietary exposure from food, feed uses, and drinking water.
-In evaluating dietary exposure to potassium acetate, EPA considered exposure under the current and proposed uses of potassium acetate.
-Dietary exposure to potassium acetate may occur from eating foods treated with pesticide formulations containing this inert ingredient and drinking water containing runoff from soils containing the treated crops.
-In addition, potassium acetate is used as a food additive.
-However, no toxicological endpoint of concern was identified for potassium acetate, and therefore, a quantitative assessment of dietary exposure is not necessary.
+1. Dietary exposure.
+Although dietary exposure (food and drinking water) may occur from the proposed uses as well as existing pesticide inert uses (e.g., flow control agent) and non-pesticide uses (e.g., cosmetics, personal care, pharmaceuticals, plastics and coating additives) of zinc stearate, no endpoint of concern was identified.
+Therefore, an acute or chronic dietary exposure assessment is not necessary for zinc stearate.

-- 2. Non-dietary exposure.
-The term "residential exposure" is used in this document to refer to non-occupational, non-dietary exposure (e.g., textiles (clothing and diapers), carpets, swimming pools, and hard surface disinfection on walls, floors, tables).
-Residential exposure to potassium acetate may occur based on its use as an inert ingredient in pesticide formulations registered for residential uses.
-Additional non-dietary exposure may occur from use of potassium acetate in consumer products.
-However, no toxicological endpoint of concern was identified for potassium acetate, and therefore, a quantitative residential exposure assessment for potassium acetate was not conducted. - 3.
-Cumulative effects from substances with a common mechanism of toxicity.
+2. Residential exposure.
+The term "residential exposure" is used in this document to refer to non-occupational, non-dietary exposure.
+Residential exposure to zinc stearate may occur from existing and proposed pesticide inert uses as well as from non-pesticide uses (cosmetics, personal care, pharmaceuticals, plastics and coating additives) that may be used in and around the home.
+However, based on the absence of a toxicological endpoint of concern, a quantitative assessment for residential exposure was not performed.

+3. Cumulative effects from substances with a common mechanism of toxicity.
 Section 408(b)(2)(D)(v) of FFDCA requires that, when considering whether to establish, modify, or revoke a tolerance or exemption, the Agency consider "available information" concerning the cumulative effects of a particular pesticide's residues and "other substances that have a common mechanism of toxicity."

-EPA has not found potassium acetate to share a common mechanism of toxicity with any other substances, and potassium acetate does not appear to produce a toxic metabolite produced by other substances.
-For the purposes of this action, therefore, EPA has assumed that potassium acetate does not have a common mechanism of toxicity with other substances.
-For information regarding EPA's efforts to determine which chemicals have a common mechanism of toxicity and to evaluate the cumulative effects of such chemicals, see EPA's website at https://www.epa.gov/pesticides/cumulative.
+Based on the lack of toxicity in the available database, zinc stearate and its metabolites are not expected to share a common mechanism of toxicity with other substances.
+For the purposes of this action, therefore, EPA has assumed that zinc stearate does not have a common mechanism of toxicity with other substances.